 Laser Assisted Cataract Surgery and refractive lens exchange

 The precision of the cataract and lens exchange procedures can be improved if a laser is used to fragment the lens.
 This is called Femtosecond laser assisted cataract surgery or Femtophaco.
-This uses the latest laser technology and is currently only performed by a select number of surgeons in the UK, including Mr Subramaniam.
+Mr. Subramaniam is trained to perform this type of surgery.

 When the natural lens is removed to reduce spectacle dependence – so a clear lens is removed as opposed to a cloudy lens – and a new lens is inserted, it is known as refractive lens exchange.